textileio/community/docs/clients/react-native.md

 {{files.add.react_native.code}}
 ```

-### Next steps
+## API Documentation

+You can read the full API Documentation for Textile's React Native SDK (react-native-sdk) at https://textileio.github.io/react-native-sdk.

-Head on over to the [Textile Developer Slack](https://slack.textile.io/) and let us know what you are building.
+Feel free to join the [Textile Developer Slack](https://slack.textile.io/) and let us know what you are building.
 People are always excited to share and learn about new ideas.